bimbraw/Chasing-Ball/README.md

 # Chasing_Ball
-Raspberry Pi based robot chases a ball using PID control and combination of various sensory data
+Raspberry Pi based robot chases a ball using PID control and combination of sensory data

 PID control and combining multiple sensor inputs (camera and lidar).
 The goal was to have the robot chase a desired object observed in its localcoordinate frame.
 Specifically, this meant the robot always faced the object and maintained a desired distance from the object.